gem5bootcamp/lps2024/slides/README.md

       - Need to be tested :exclamation:
   - 05: Modeling cores: (Bobby)
     - Slides
-      - (Today) Needs step by step for adding instruction :heavy_exclamation_mark:
+      - Needs improvement on instruction steps :heavy_exclamation_mark:
       - Needs an editing pass :exclamation:
     - Materials
       - (Today) Harshil to be tested :exclamation: